felixeurich/context-sensitive-system/README.md

 * Open the website in your browser
 * Collect data by selecting the label (your activity you want to measure) and click record
 * Do this for each activity a few times for about 30 seconds
-* Open the script in the R folder with RStudios and run it
+* Open the script in the R folder with RStudio and run it
 * The script creates the pmml file in your home directory
 * Copy that file into the **models** folder of the application
 * Open the website and test if your activity is detected correctly :)